-New indictments returned against a convicted serial killer
+New indictments returned in Texas against convicted murderer

-MCKINNEY, Texas (AP) — New capital murder indictments were returned Tuesday accusing a convicted Dallas-area serial killer of four more deaths.
+MCKINNEY, Texas (AP) — New capital murder indictments were returned Tuesday against a convicted murderer from the Dallas-area who authorities say is responsible for four additional deaths.

 A Collin County grand jury indicted Billy Chemirmir, 50, on single capital murder counts in each of the 2017 deaths of Marilyn Bixler, 90; Diane Delahunty, 79; Helen Lee, 82; and Mamie Miya, 93.

-Note: This story has been corrected to show that Billy Chemirmir is a convicted murderer and an accused serial killer.